dimvolt/dimvolt.github.io/_projects/11_project.md

 ## My contribution

 I developed a spatiotemporal, stochastic agent-based model of glioblastoma progression, translating experimental observations into a quantitative mechanistic framework.
 Individual tumour cells are autonomous agents whose proliferation and migration depend on their local environment and on dynamically accumulating, tumour-induced axonal injury.
-The model provided a way to test whether these coupled interactions could account for the observed tumour phenotypes in close dialogue with the experimental work.
+The model provided a way to test whether these coupled interactions could account for the observed tumour phenotypes, validating the experimental evidence.

 ## What the model revealed

 The simulations supported a mechanistic explanation for the contrasting wild-type and _Sarm1_-deficient phenotypes.
 Injury-dependent mobility helped retain tumour cells in white matter, promoting denser, more localised growth; disrupting this interaction produced more dispersed growth.
 Slower or delayed injury accumulation could also account for delayed tumour proliferation.
-These results supported the paper's experimentally grounded interpretation rather than independently establishing the underlying biological mechanism.
+These results supported the experimentally grounded interpretation and the proposed biological mechanisms.

 ## Publication